marenoskid/PureJS/README.txt

 Task5-Printing the sequence of numbers from 1 to 30 and determining wich number is even and odd.
 Task6-Adding two complex numbers
 Task7-JavaScript program to display the reading status (i.e. display book name, author name and reading status) of the following books.
+Task8-Simulating a teacher's online evidence application for X student's grade and basic info.